hashicorp/hashicat-aws/README.md

 # hashicat-aws
-Hashicat Bonus: A terraform built application for use in Hashicorp workshops
+Hashicat Bonus-Lab: A terraform built application for use in Hashicorp workshops

 Includes "Meow World" website.